 Planned Maintenance

-Planned maintenance schedules initiated by Employer will be followed to prevent any potential breakdowns or failures of equipment. .
+Planned maintenance schedules initiated by Employer will be followed to prevent any potential breakdowns or failures of equipment.
 Appendix Ai contains a Sample Service plan and Appendix Aii contains a list of Maintenance Planned Tasks currently in the SAP system.

 Corrective and Breakdown Maintenance